ghoulmann/cs-curriculum/year_1.rst

 The student will:

-* Define *system* and components common to system [including environment and feedback];
+* Define *system* and components common to systems [including environment and feedback];
-* identify and define the boundary of an everyday system;
+* identify and define the boundary of an common system;
 * read and narrate existing storyboards depicting familiar activities;
-* sequence a collection of images conveying a narrative;
-* sequence a collection of images conveying a process;
+* sequence a collection of images conveying a familiar process;
 * identify and catalog everyday devices that respond to signals and instructions;
-* recite the design process;
+* recite the design process [recursive];
 * verbally and graphically articulate a definition of a computer system;
 * visually identify the components of a computer system;
+* identify and label input and output devices of a computer system;
 * identify and differentiate input and outport ports on computer;
 * connect the physical components of a computer system;
-* Articulate verbally the common functions of an operating system;
+* Articulate the common functions of an operating system;
-* Install an operating system based on technical writing;
+* Install an operating system based on documentation;
-* Configure global system settings (e.g. keyboard config, locale, time-zone);
+* Configure global system settings (e.g. keyboard config, locale, time-zone) of an OS;
 * interact with the computer though both the command line and graphical user interfaces;
-* Define and classify software;
+* Define and classify software [system and application software];
-* Given a schematic, create a simple electronic toy;
+* Given a schematic and electronic components, create a simple electronic toy [series];
 * Articulate a community problem or need that can be solved or satisified by computer system;
 * Write a proposal for a computer system that can solve a problem are satisfy a need;
 * analyze a technological innovation and evaluate its impact economic, political, cultural impact.